ClimateCompatibleGrowth/guidelines/_posts/2025-01-21 Software choice.md

     - "One of the best advantages is that Aspen Plus has already an existing data base of of species and their pure/binary regressed parameters.
 It can also handle very complex processes "
 - A good and intuative interface

-One of the biggest advantages of using Aspen Plus is the support available in my near vicinity, my supervisor and collegues all know Aspen Plus.
-Additionally, Aspen Plus provides extensive "Help" docummentation and since so many uses Aspen Plus, a lot of information, tutorials, and help can be found online.
-Furthermore, I already have a basic understanding for the software, making the time to learn the software shorter than if I would start from the beginning with a new software.
-Another considerable advantage of Aspen Plus is its extensive property data bank, wide range of applications, and that it is the leading chemical process simulator on the market for chemical engineers.
+One of the biggest advantages of using Aspen Plus is the support available in my near vicinity, my supervisor and colleagues all know Aspen Plus.
+Additionally, Aspen Plus provides extensive "Help" documentation and since so many use Aspen Plus, a lot of information, tutorials, and help can be found online.
+Furthermore, I already have a basic understanding of the software, making the time to learn the software shorter than if I would start from the beginning with a new software.
+Another considerable advantage of Aspen Plus is its extensive property data bank, a wide range of applications, and the fact that it is the leading chemical process simulator on the market for chemical engineers.
 It is frequently used in industry and research, and therefore learning Aspen Plus may give me important knowledge for future jobs or research positions.

 ## Disadvantages to using Aspen Plus
 - Not an open software - harder for others to reuse my findings